-Table 6-5 ALARP Demonstration of Environmental Impacts from Shoreline Protection and Clean-up Activities ALARP Decision Context Decision C Context A and Justification hydrocarbo Shoreline protection and clean-up activities are standard practice for hydrocarbon spills to reduce hydrocarbons in the marine environment and minimise impacts to shoreline sensitivities. up activities.
-This resp of potential impacts from shoreline protection onse option would be supported by an incident All activitie All activities undertaken in state waters will be led by the State Control Agency. associated will be imp I with mobilising this re en identified to ensure environmental impacts sponse are reduced to ALARP.
-These controls led control agency in a response scenario and 2. providing s support and resources e led by State Control Agencies, with Esso when requested.
+Table 6-5 ALARP Demonstration of Environmental Impacts from Shoreline Protection and Clean-up Activities ALARP Decision Context Decision C Context A and Justification hydrocarbo an-up activities are standard practice for ydrocarbons in the marine environment and ensitivities. up activities.
+This resp of potential impacts from shoreline protection onse option would be supported by an incident All activitie s undertaken in state waters will be led by the State Control Agency.
+Good Practice controls have been identified to ensure environmental impacts associated with mobilising this response are reduced to ALARP.
+These controls will be implemented by the state led control agency in a response scenario and have been included in the OPEP. providing s support and resources e led by State Control Agencies, with Esso when requested.
 Context A should apply.
-Good Practice Adopted Control Rationale NEBA completed prior to raopiou Incident specific The NEBA takes into account the conducting shoreline protection and clean-up activities application operations. ~ NEBA. circumstances of spill, fate of the oil, potential environmental and social impacts and relative oil spill response options.
+Good Practice Adopted Control Rationale NEBA completed prior to Incident specific The NEBA takes into account the conducting shoreline protection and clean-up activities application operations. ~ NEBA. circumstances of spill, fate of the oil, potential environmental and social impacts and relative oil spill response options.
 Environmental consideration of Gippsland basin local shorelines.
 V Primary & Secondary Shoreline Tactical Response Plans (TRPs).
 Shoreline Protection Plan & Tactical Response Plans (TRPs) describe the shoreline types and have categorised primary and secondary sites which have been assessed and chosen based on appropriate shoreline response options, shoreline type and key sensitive receptors.
 These plans will be made available to the control agency.
-Incident specific Waste Management Plan.
-1 Bass Strait Oil Spill Response Waste Management Plan The Esso Emergency Response Waste Management Plan will assist in the development of an incident specific Waste Management Plan.
-Ensure daily Containment and Recovery operations are recorded (location, estimated amount of oil recovered, estimated amount of water recovered) 4 Daily records of oil recovered Daily logs and records of containment and recovery operations demonstrate that CAR equipment was deployed safely, effectively and following consideration of environmental conditions.
+Incident specific Waste Management Plan. ~ Bass Strait Oil Spill Response Waste Management Plan The Esso Emergency Response Waste Management Plan will assist in the development of an incident specific Waste Management Plan.
+Ensure daily Containment and Recovery operations are recorded (location, estimated amount of oil recovered, estimated amount of water recovered) V Daily records of oil recovered Daily logs and records of containment and recovery operations demonstrate that CAR equipment was deployed safely, effectively and following consideration of environmental conditions.
 Exclusion zones established ~ Exclusion zones The OPEP requires that exclusion zones are put in place which consider health and safety and environment risks.
 These exclusion zones are determined in consultation with the state control agency.